1. Clemson University provides four mechanisms for the resolution of conflicts:

-FAQ’s are provided, but to fully understand the University grievance process refer to Part V. Grievance Procedures of the Faculty Manual for full details.
+To fully understand the University grievance process refer to Chapter V of the Faculty Manual for full details.
 Please review this information before beginning the grievance process.

 Ombudsperson for Faculty and Students